Locating the QCD critical point through contours of constant entropy density

 Precisely at the spinodal points, the temperature as a function of $s$ displays a local maximum or minimum (see Fig.~\ref{fig:cartoon_firstorder}), so that $\left(\partial T/ \partial s\right)_{\mu_B} = 0$.
 As the critical point is approached, the local maximum and minimum coalesce, leading to an inflection point with $\left(\partial^2 T/ \partial s^2\right)_{\mu_B} = 0$, while still satisfying $\left(\partial T/ \partial s\right)_{\mu_B} = 0$.
 The location of the CP is thus determined by a pair of equations

 Similar arguments hold for other quantities that become multivalued around the first-order phase transition and may serve as order parameters.
 For instance, the CP of a liquid-gas transition corresponds to the vanishing first and second derivatives of the pressure with respect to the density at constant temperature.
+We note that the relations~\eqref{eq:TCP} hold at the CP not only in the mean-field limit, but also in the 3D Ising universality class expected in QCD~\cite{Widom:1965pus}.